fuankarion/Vision17/Lab9-HogDetection/readme.md

 ## Extra credit 2

-Our good man waldo is hidden somewhere in the dataset, can you find him? use a detector for this task
+Our good man waldo is hidden somewhere in the dataset, can you find him? let the machine find it for you.

 <img src="https://pbs.twimg.com/profile_images/561277979855056896/4yRcS2Zo.png" alt="Waldo" width="250" height="250">